 Oranges never used to be orange in color at all.
-In fact, the very first orange fruits were greenish in color, and some that grow across the hotter countries of the world still are.
-This is all to do with whether or not the oranges you are pick are hybrids or not!
+The very first orange fruits were greenish, and some that grow across the hotter countries of the world still are.
+This is all to do with whether or not the oranges you pick are hybrids or not!

 25. Tissues were once used to filter masks.

-Kleenex tissues actually had a very different purpose when they were first designed and produced.
+Kleenex tissues had a very different purpose when they were first designed and produced.
 They were used as cushioning and filtering for gas masks during the First World War.
-As the gas mask itself evolved over time, Kleenex tissues later took on the alternative purpose you know them for today.
+As the gas mask itself evolved, Kleenex tissues later took on the alternative purpose you know them for today.